Nikon Z7 II vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the Z7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Z7 II and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the Z7 II followed on from the Nikon Z7.
+The Z7 II is a recent model that features in the current product line-up of Nikon.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z7 II and the Panasonic GH5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.